vsugumar/testvagrant-interview-assignment/README.md

 ## Changing Configurations for Comparator

-Inorder to change the variance values for Tempreature and Humidiy edit the corresponding values in comparator.properties file
+Inorder to change the variance values for Temperature and Humidity edit the corresponding values in comparator.properties file

 ### Note